vxq/js/README.md

 areas to which each unit is closest, where they would be selected.
 It would be a unique visual element... but it could be too distracting.

+Hmm.
+I could consider putting this entirely in the UI layer, and not exposing it in the public interface, so all of the queueing is portable between games.
+It would need to listen for changes or poll, then issue subsequent commands when appropriate.

+This means I wouldn't be able to use the logic for NPCs in flatland, but that may be of secondary value.

 ---

 <!-- end of branch section -->